andrewpalma/100-days-of-code/log.md

 ## Day 9: February 18, 2025

 Today’s Progress: Worked on generating div boxes wiht different colors.
-Demonstrated the 'overflow' property on two containers, one with it and one without, to showcase the effect
+Demonstrated the 'overflow' property on two containers, one with it and one without, to showcase the effect.

 Thoughts: Learned how this can affect the visual outcome on the screen and how placment of paragraphs matters if using nesting within a div that's hiding the overflow (and would hide the would be paragraph too!)
 Link to work: [Coding day 9](https://github.com/andrewpalma/100-days-of-code/tree/master/Days/Day9)